25, 40, 60, and 85 quart sizes

 Styling is very subtle with these products.
 They don’t have much in the way of aesthetic features other than the subtle curves on the walls.
 The handles are also a bit less menacing than we like to see and do stand out some when directly compared to other premium models.
 They come in two colors: white and tan.
 In the future, we wouldn’t mind seeing the color choices expanded some.

 These coolers are situated to be in the intermediate to premium price tier.
 This actually isn’t bad at all considering the features that you get.
+However, there are several coolers that are extremely similar that are cheaper and don’t have the reputation for questionable quality.

 Overall Rating –

 We really like the refreshing approach that Driftsun has taken in attempting to compete with the big boys but at a fraction of the price.
 They really do have all of the necessary components and are approaching the right path in regards to construction.
 However, there are still some quality issues to sort out that are really holding them back.
 Perhaps this is what we will have to deal with to enjoy the cheaper asking prices on these.
+That being said, there have been some redesigns so we will check the new and hopefully improved Driftsun cooler out in the future.